CGJennings/se3docs/docs/um-release-notes.md

 * Help buttons now link to the new [documentation pages](index.md).
 * The recent file menu now lists projects before other files; within each section the items are still listed from most to least recently used.
 * [Typeface viewer](dm-type-viewer.md)/insert character dialog:
+  * press <kbd>Enter</kbd> (<kbd>Shift</kbd>+<kbd>Enter</kbd>) to move to the next (previous) character supported by the selected font;
   * highlight the following cell types using different colours: control characters, unassigned code points, code points not present in the selected font;
   * rows with no assigned Unicode code points are hidden;
   * enter a hexadecimal code point (e.g., `u+2c7e`) in the search field to go to that code point (or the nearest valid row).
 * [Projects](um-proj-intro..md) stored in a version control system will no longer want to commit their project and task folder settings (`seproject` files) every time the project closes.
 * The layout of the [root file editor](dm-eons-plugin.md) has been reorganized to better fit small screens.
 * The `--plugintest` command line option can now be passed multiple test bundles separated by the path separator character (`;` on Windows, `:` elsewhere).
-*

 ### Script library updates

 * The `sprintf`-style script library functions will now coerce numeric conversions when possible.
 This means that, for example, you can now pass a regular JS number to a `"%d"` conversion and it will not throw an exception.
 It is also now possible to pass a Locale or Language as the first argument to localize formatting (previously the interface locale was always used).
-Passing a locale of `null` as the first argument will prevent all localization.
+Passing a locale of `null` as the first argument will prevent localization.

 * Calling `@(keyStr, formatArgs...)` or `#(keyStr, formatArgs...)` will format interface and language strings (respectively).
 Previously, this was done by calling `string` and `gstring` (which still works).
 In other words, the following are now all equivalent: